bachiriy/PlayArena/README.md

+# PlayArena
 ## Project Overview

-This project is a **Java application** for managing video game tournaments.
+PlayArena is a **Java application** for managing video game tournaments.
 It implements a platform to organize and track various gaming events, handling the registration and management of players, teams, and tournaments.
 The project was developed to practice the fundamental concepts of **Spring Core** and follows a layered architecture.

 ### Key Features